 I place most of my kittens locally or through showing,

 but will ship within the United States.

-are some of my available kittens.
+my kittens page are some of my available kittens.

 Feel free to contact me for any questions about the pixiebob

 Andersen, G bar G Ranch pixiebobs